 Appleton’s son, Franklin F. Appleton, Jr., known widely as Tim, had joined George J. McLeod Ltd. as a rep only a few months before his father’s passing, in so doing becoming one of the very few third-generation men among Canadian publishers.
-One of his daughters, Jane, actively promoted Canadian artists, started a poetry series, and authored several books, and a poetry prize was awarded in her name.
+One of his daughters, the late Ottawa poet Jane Jordan*, actively promoted Canadian artists, started a poetry series, authored several books, and a poetry prize was awarded in her name.
 The authors Appleton published at Collins continued to influence Canadian writing for decades.

 Today, 66 years after Appleton’s passing, and 75 years after he started the Canadian publishing program for Collins – now HarperCollins Publishers Ltd. – Frank Appleton’s legacy continues in a thriving publishing program that maintains his credo of publishing good books, and publishing them well.
 Sadly, the Appleton name, at one time mentioned in the same breath as McClelland, Stewart, and Allen, is now largely forgotten, in great part because, unlike the others, his publishing house did not assume his name.